Stephen321/dotfiles/README.md

   - Don't think ruff is being used for linting/static analysis.
 Disabling rules in pyproject.toml doesn't change anything.
 Maybe need to set in it's venv?...

+- instead of 1 vim-fugutive. using gitsigns.nvim, diffview.nvim (this needs to be explicilty called), lazygit, delta (paging)